cofoundry-cms/Cofoundry.Docs/src/Getting Started/Installing.md

 Some features of Cofoundry require plugins to be installed in order to use them, this includes:

 - **Images:** Image resizing isn't supported natively by .NET Core, and so a plugin is required if you want to use images.
-The `cofoundry-web` project template automatically installes the [Imaging.SkiaSharp](https://github.com/cofoundry-cms/Cofoundry.Plugins.Imaging.SkiaSharp) plugin for you.
+The `cofoundry-web` project template automatically installs the [Imaging.SkiaSharp](https://github.com/cofoundry-cms/Cofoundry.Plugins.Imaging.SkiaSharp) plugin for you.
 For more information see the [images documentation](/content-management/images).
 - **Background Tasks:** Cofoundry currently does not have a built-in background task runner, so you need to install a plugin if you want to use this feature.
 For more information see the [background tasks documentation](/framework/background-tasks).
 - **Email:** Notifications such as those from the admin panel require a mail host.
 You will need to install a plugin and configure your 3rd party mail host to send emails.
-See the [mail documention](/framework/mail) for more information.
+See the [mail documentation](/framework/mail) for more information.

 ## Next steps